esa-tu-darmstadt/tapasco/examples/README.md

-# ThreadpoolComposer Examples
+# Tapasco Examples
 ## Building the examples
-This directory contains *TPC API* example programs for each of the trivial kernels contained in the initial release of *ThreadpoolComposer*.
+This directory contains *TPC API* example programs for each of the trivial kernels contained in the initial release of *Tapasco*.
 Each sub- directory contains a Makefile, you can build all variants automatically using

 ```